pablodecm/phd_thesis/src/105_chapter_5.md

 the search of the resonant process
 $\textrm{pp} \rightarrow \textrm{X} \rightarrow \textrm{HH} \rightarrow
 \textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}}$ [@Sirunyan:2018zkk], where $X$
 is a heavy mediating particle.
-These two path both require that at least three jets have are b-tagged by the online version of the Combined Secondary Vertex (CSV) algorithm [@Sirunyan:2017ezt].
+These two paths both require that at least three jets have are b-tagged by the online version of the Combined Secondary Vertex (CSV) algorithm [@Sirunyan:2017ezt].

-The full specification trigger selection used is rather complex, but is represented by a logical OR of the following two HLT trigger paths that were in place during the CMS 2016 data taking period:
+The full specification trigger selection used is rather complex, however it may be represented by a logical OR of the following two HLT trigger paths that were in place during the CMS 2016 data taking period: